 Generally, without using 'Copy App data to RAM' 8Gb total RAM will be enough.

-4Gb is bare minimum and only works under some conditions - read below!
+4Gb is the bare minimum and only works under certain conditions - read below!

 When you enable ramroot Euphony will try to calculate if you have enough RAM to go into ramroot.

 If A is the total RAM available on your system at the moment of calculation and S is the size of the current boot partition then Euphony checks if A - S > 1.8Gb.

 If you chose 'Copy app data to RAM' and D is the size of your app data then the check is: A - S - D > 1.8Gb.

 If you chose 'Exclude roon dir' and R is the size of your roon dir then the check is: A - S - D + R > 1.8Gb.